Sanderson’s Third Law of Magic states,

-Now, these are Sanderson’s Laws of Magic.
-He has magic systems in mind.
-But this one, at least, is applicable to much of writing and today I want to explore how it interacts with worldbuilding as a whole.
+Now, we are discussing Sanderson’s Laws of Magic.
+He has magic systems in mind when he presents this advice.
+But this “law,” at least, is applicable to much of writing and today I want to explore how it interacts with worldbuilding as a whole.

 Why to Expand First